kailas-oss/kailas-oss/README.md

 - 📫 How to reach me **kkailas113@gmail.com**

-- 🫠Motivation quotes **whatever we believe ourselves and ability comes true for us 😉**
+- 🫠Motivation quotes: **whatever we believe ourselves and ability comes true for us 😉**

 <h3 align="left">Connect with me:</h3>
 <p align="left">